alexrutar/food.rutar.org/content/recipes/papaya_and_turmeric_smoothie.md

 <!-- sep -->
 Blend all the ingredients together until smooth.
 <!-- sep -->
-This is also great with an orange - reduce the water slightly to compensate.
+This is also great with an orange—reduce the water slightly to compensate.